Moeinh77/Lightweight-Deep-Convolutional-Network-for-Tiny-Object-Recognition/README.md

 ### Introduction
 In this paper,a Lightweight Deep Convolutional Neural Network architecture is proposed for tiny images codenamed “DCTI” to reduce significantly a number of parameters for such datasets.
 Additionally, we use batch-normalization to deal with the change in distribution each layer.
-To demonstrate the efficiency of the proposed method, we conduct exper- iments on two popular datasets: CIFAR-10 and CIFAR-100.
+To demonstrate the efficiency of the proposed method, we conduct experiments on popular dataset: CIFAR-10.
 The results show that the proposed network not only significantly reduces the number of parameters but also improves the performance.
 The number of pa- rameters in our method is only 21.33% the number of parameters of Wide ResNet but our method achieves up to 94.34% accuracy on CIFAR-10, comparing to 96.11% of Wide ResNet.
 Besides, our method also achieves the accuracy of 73.65% on CIFAR-100.